-This policy outlines the process and requirements for SUD treatment admissions, including expectations that individuals seeking treatment are admitted based on their desire to receive SUD services even if they are not ready for complete abstinence from alcohol and/or illicit drugs at the time of admission.
-While abstinence may be a patient's goal on admission, abstinence is not a condition of or prerequisite for admission.
+This policy outlines the process and requirements for SUD treatment admissions, including expectations that individuals seeking treatment are admitted based on their desire to receive SUD services even when they are not committed to abstinence from alcohol and/or illicit drugs at the time of admission.
+Abstinence is not a condition of or prerequisite for admission.
 SUD treatment services are tailored based on individualized treatment and recovery goals and are not delivered in fixed durations or modalities that are not responsive to the individual's treatment needs.